 There is still another factor to this ignorance that we see in the world.
 In Revelation 12:9 we read of a fallen angel or spirit known as Satan the devil, who has managed to deceive the entire world!
 This deception has kept countless people in ignorance throughout human history.

 There are other reasons we sin besides ignorance and deception.
 We also sin because we don’t stop to think.
+These are sins that occur at the spur of the moment.
 We commit sins such as “outbursts of wrath” (2 Corinthians 12:20; Galatians 5:20) because we don’t stop to consider their negative consequences.

 Sins of priorities

 A frightening number of sins, however, are planned.
 Sometimes people even know that they are sinning as they act.
 Why would anybody do that?
 Why would we knowingly sin?
 Do we perhaps not care enough?

 We can think of it as a matter of priorities.
 When asked what the greatest commandment was, Christ answered, “‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment” (Matthew 22:37).

 he more we love God and truly put Him first in our lives, the less inclined we will be to sin.
 It’s a matter of priorities.God’s law itself shows we should put God first and foremost in every aspect of our lives.
 If we do not do this, our lives follow the path of sin, or lawlessness (1 John 3:4).
 If we were to steal, we would be putting whatever we stole ahead of God.
 The same goes for every other sin that man commits.

 The more we love God and truly put Him first in our lives, the less inclined we will be to sin.
 It’s a matter of priorities.

 One of Jesus’ greatest statements about priorities is Matthew 6:33: “But seek first the kingdom of God and His righteousness, and all these things shall be added to you.”